weinitor/Kinegami/README.md

 <!-- ![DHlight](https://user-images.githubusercontent.com/50150425/161122307-ad8ce29e-18ea-4b91-883e-ca186c5232fc.png) -->
 <img src="https://user-images.githubusercontent.com/50150425/161122307-ad8ce29e-18ea-4b91-883e-ca186c5232fc.png" alt="DHlight" width="600"/>

+Our Kinegami algorithm recruits a catalogue of parameterized modules.
 The folded state of the origami module, its spacial operator representation, and its crease pattern is shown here: (a) the origami prism tube, (b) the twist fitting, (c) the elbow fitting, (d) the prismatic joint, (e) the revolute joint, (f) partial close-up of an elbow fitting and (g) partial close-up of a revolute joint.

 ![OrigamiModuleNew](https://user-images.githubusercontent.com/50150425/161108362-0ee75174-3fda-47f5-8d4d-f7433aadc7c7.png)

+In addition, it provides the additional contribution of automatically choosing the relevant modules (with design parameters that control their compliance) and composing them into a non-self-intersecting single sheet pattern, thus reducing the design problem into simply one of abstract specification.
+The resulting pipeline does not require any additional human input beyond the D-H specification, though its algorithmic steps are sufficiently transparent as to facilitate the integration of designers' alternative modules or more suitably optimized compositions when desired.

 ## User Guide
 Run scripts `Kinegami_******.m` for existing examples and change parameters if desired.